lucent-mc/docs/Lucent Optimizations/Lucent Optimizations.md

 ## List of Mods (abridged)

-Find a comprehensive list of mods included with Lucent Optimizations [[Lucent Optimizations - Mods|here]].
+Find a comprehensive list of mods included with Lucent Optimizations [[Lucent-Optimizations---Mods|here]].

 - [[Sodium]]
 - [[Lithium]]